BREAD OF LIFE MINISTRIES

 Source: The Life Application Study Bible.

-Up next is our first look at Paul’s first letter to the church in Thessalonica.
+Next we will take a quick look at the heresies that the early churches guarded against.
 Until then, walk with the King and be a blessing.

 In His Name & for His Glory,